Kaztec37/SoundSurfers/README.md

 You can download and intall Unity by following the link https://unity.com/download.

 ### CSound
 This Unity™ application uses the CSound package to play a synthesis of the frequency created from the scene texture.
 This allows the user to hear what they see.
-This makes the experience of the given satellite imagery more immerive and interactive.
-This has potential for enhanced data analysis and public engagement applications.

 To install the CSound package in Unity™, you need to: